BayAreaMetro/MTCDataModel/Project-Documentation/mdm/land-people-mdm/scripts/county_assessor_table_processing/README.md

 ## 2. Urbansim Tables

-**Start:** original county assessor data files, Parcels 2018 data on Socrata
+**Start:** Redshift table for each county, Parcels 2018 data on Socrata

 **End:** Urbansim tables (buildings, parcels) on Redshift and Socrata, all output data on S3